 Another procedure called the maze procedure can be performed in conjunction with open-heart surgery, such as a heart bypass or valve replacement.
 This procedure involves creating scar tissue in the heart so irregular electrical impulses can’t transmit.

-- Eat a heart-healthy diet that’s low in saturated fat, salt, cholesterol, and trans fats.
+- Eating a heart-healthy diet that’s low in saturated fat, salt, cholesterol, and trans fats.

-- Eat foods that are high in nutrients, including whole grains, vegetables, fruits, and low-fat dairy and protein sources.
+- Eating foods that are high in nutrients, including whole grains, vegetables, fruits, and low-fat dairy and protein sources.

-- Engage in regular physical activity that helps you maintain a healthy weight for your size and frame.
+- Engaging in regular physical activity that helps you maintain a healthy weight for your size and frame.

-- Get your blood pressure checked regularly, and see a doctor if it is higher than 140/90.
+- Getting your blood pressure checked regularly and seeing a doctor if it’s higher than 140/90.

-- Avoid foods and activities that are known to trigger your AFib.
-Examples include drinking alcohol and caffeine, eating foods that have monosodium glutamate (MSG), and engaging in intense exercise.
+- Avoiding foods and activities that are known to trigger your AFib.
+Examples include drinking alcohol and caffeine and engaging in intense exercise.

-However, it’s possible to follow all these steps and not prevent AFib.
-A healthy lifestyle will, however, enhance your overall health and prognosis if you do have AFib.
+It’s possible to follow all these steps and not prevent AFib.
+However, a healthy lifestyle will enhance your overall health and prognosis if you have AFib.